yuri-schmaltz/Wan2GP/README.md

 ```bash
 python gradio_server.py --profile 3
 ```
 Please note that diffusion model of Wan2.1GP is extremely VRAM optimized and this will greatly benefit low VRAM systems since the diffusion / denoising step is the longest part of the generation process.
 However, the VAE encoder (at the beginning of a image 2 video process) and the VAE decoder (at the end of any video process) is only 20% lighter and it will require temporarly 22 GB of VRAM for a 720p generation and 12 GB of VRAM for a 480p generation.
-Therefore if you have less than these numbers, you may experience slow down at the begining and at the end of the generation process due to pytorch VRAM offloading.
+Therefore if you have less than these numbers, you may experience slow down at the beginning and at the end of the generation process due to pytorch VRAM offloading.

 ### Loras support